moritzsalla/cci-physcomp/week-2/README.md

 ## LEDs in series/parallel

 Practically: More than I was able to test.
 How can this be so many?
 I am using the 220K transistor, as asked for.
-Ah, now I know, I'm using the 5V output and not a digital pin.<br />
+Ah, now I know, I'm using the 5V output and not a digital pin.

 __Theoretically: V = I * R__<br />
 __(Linear) RT = R1 + R2 + R3 ...__<br />
 __(Parallel) R_total = 1/r1 + 1/r2 + 1/r3 ...__